What you can access and borrow

 - Nearly 1,500 study seats available in a variety of styles including zoned study spaces, group study areas, silent study areas and casual seating zones

 - Computers and group tutorial spaces

 - Laptops, e-readers, and recording devices can be borrowed from selected libraries

 - A saturated wireless network so you can use your own laptop or device.

-- Nearly 4 million electronic articles were accessed
+- over 4.6 million electronic articles were accessed

 - 149,000 books, e-books, videos and DVDs were added to the collection.